It’s Summertime, and the Living is Easy

-- The Woods Hole Oceanographic Institute (WHOI) is the nation's pre-eminent ocean sciences research facility, exploring what they call "planet ocean."
+- The Woods Hole Oceanographic Institution (WHOI) is the nation’s pre-eminent ocean sciences research facility, exploring what they call “planet ocean.”

-- The Woods Hole Research Center is also located here, on the cutting edge of global warming research.
+- The Woodwell Climate Research Center is also located here, on the cutting edge of global climate change research.

-- The Sea Education Association uses Woods Hole as it's home port, and their three-masted schooner can be seen tied up on the waterfront many summer days as it readies for excursions with high school and college students.
+- The Sea Education Association uses Woods Hole as its home port, and their two-masted tall ship can be seen tied up on the waterfront many summer days as it readies for excursions with high school and college students.

 Falmouth Road Race